mkessel007/genesis-toolbar-extras/readme.txt

 == Changelog ==

+= 1.1 (2012-05-07) =
+* *New features:*
+ * NEW: Added support for third-party SEO plugins for which Genesis SEO options degrade gracefully - I even added 3 more plugins to the "degrade filter" for better and extended support :) (also see below, plugin section)
+ * NEW: Via `add_theme_support( 'gtbe-theme-editor' );` you can now add Theme Editor links for `style.css` and `functions.php` of your current child theme to the child theme section -- if enabled it will only display if the user has the proper cabalitities and if the Theme Editor is not disabled via wp-config!
+ * NEW: For "Themedy" brand added links to edit `custom.css` and `custom_functions.php` files via Theme Editor - only if the user has the proper cabalitities and if the Theme Editor is not disabled via wp-config!
+ * NEW: Added simple fallback for any Genesis Child Theme which has no added extended support here: displaying its name and if available the 'README' in the backend (Theme Editor links could also activated for these themes!).
+ * NEW: Added 4 action hooks for hooking custom menu items in -- for all main sections plus the resource group section (see FAQ section here for more info on that).
+* *Extended Theme support:*
+ * NEW: Added support for new official child themes "Decor" and "Mindstream" by StudioPress.
+ * NEW: Added support for "Adapt", "Skope", "Imagery" and "Classik" by appfinite/Wes Straham; improved support for now Community/Marketplace child theme "Optimal".
+ * NEW: Added support for "Derby" by Themedy Themes brand
+ * NEW: Added support for "Color Me Happy" and "Celebrate" by The Pixelista
+ * NEW: Added support for "Hans" by Web Savvy Marketing, LLC
+ * NEW: Added support for "Peppermint" by Sara Greenlaw - Swoon Media
+ * NEW: Added support for "Radio" (v1.1+) by Greg Rickaby
+ * NEW: Added support for "WP Presenter for Genesis" by Pat Ramsey
+ * NEW: Added support for "Photo Pro" by Creativity Included
+ * UPDATE: Improved child theme detection for the 4 other themes by Web Savvy Marketing, LLC
+* *Extended Plugin support:*
+ * NEW: Added support for "Genesis 404 Page" (free, by Bill Erickson)
+ * NEW: Added support for "Genesis Portfolio" (free, by Travis Smith) - note: plugin currently in beta status!
+ * NEW: Added support for SEO plugins supported by Genesis SEO plugin detection - so if one of these is active, the link to Genesis SEO options becomes disabled and instead of it the proper admin settings pages of the current SEO plugin is hooked in. *Yes, it's that awesome! :)* -- See under "Other Notes" here for supported SEO plugins...
+ * UPDATE: Improved "Premise" support - loading stuff only if plugin is in use.
+* *Other stuff:*
+ * UPDATE: Improved 'custom code/css' section detection for Prose 1.5 child theme - now showing custom links also in frontend.
+ * UPDATE: Added full compatibility with WordPress 3.4+ (tested since 3.4-beta1 up to latest trunk version).
+ * UPDATE: Moved plugin links from main file to extra admin file which only loads within 'wp-admin', this way it's performance-improved! :)
+ * CODE: Beside new features, code/documentation tweaks and improvements.
+ * CODE: Successfully tested against Genesis 1.8+ plus WordPress 3.3 branch and new 3.4 branch.
+Also successfully tested in WP_DEBUG mode (no notices or warnings).
+ * UPDATE: Updated readme.txt documentation/FAQ here plus on the GitHub Gist.
+ * UPDATE: Updated German translations and also the .pot file for all translators!
+ * UPDATE: Extended GPL License info in readme.txt as well as main plugin file.
+ * NEW: Easy plugin translation platform with GlotPress tool: [Translate "Genesis Toolbar Extras"...](http://translate.wpautobahn.com/projects/wordpress-plugins-deckerweb/genesis-toolbar-extras)

 = 1.0 (2012-03-26) =
 * Initial release
 * *Support for the most stuff available already built-in - just working out of the box:*